List of constituencies of Bulgaria: Background

-Seat allocation by constituency
+Constituencies

-Below is the numbers of MPs allocated to each constituency by election year.
+The following is the numbers of MPs allocated to each constituency by election year.
 The number of MPs in 2009 only adds up to 209 because of the electoral system experiment of that year (see further below).

 2009 experiment

 As an experiment, the 2009 election was conducted with a different electoral system than earlier elections.
 31 out of the 240 MPs were elected through first-past-the-post voting, while the remaining 209 were elected through party-list proportional representation using the largest remainder method.
 This mixed electoral system was rejected for use in further elections, and the old system was returned in the next election in 2013.

-The following 31 members of the National Assembly were elected through first-past-the-post in 2009: